borodark/wsu/dsa6300/HW6.md

     * Probability of Failure %100 - %72 = %28

   b) The EMV has the value of `-10` when `Lathe #2` starts and `-15` otherwise: `Lathe #2` has to start first.

   ![Q4](HW6-Q4.png)

-  My hand drawings had incorrect calculations: I have assumed the loss of `$500` in cost of material per scrapped part is incurred and Value is -10
+  My hand drawings had incorrect calculations: I have assumed the loss of `$500` in cost of material per scrapped part is incurred and Value is `-10` - I got some suspitions but maybe this is _subsidised_ business.
 Here is the proper tree:

   ![Q4](10.13.b.png)